Streets of Ghost Town

 Streets of Ghost Town is a 1950 American Western film directed by Ray Nazarro and written by Barry Shipman.
-The film, reusing footage from the 1946 Durango Kid films Gunning for Vengeance and Landrush, stars Charles Starrett, George Chesebro, Mary Ellen Kay, Stanley Andrews, Frank Fenton, Don Reynolds, Ozie Waters and Smiley Burnette.
+The film stars Charles Starrett, Smiley Burnette, George Chesebro, Mary Ellen Kay, Stanley Andrews, Frank Fenton, Don Reynolds, and Ozie Waters.
 The film was released on August 3, 1950, by Columbia Pictures.
+This was the forty-eighth of 65 films in the Durango Kid series.

 Plot

 Steve, Smiley and the Sheriff come to a ghost town to search for Bill Donner's gold.
 As they are menaced by persons unknown, Steve recounts the story of Donner and the deadly double cross.
 They are joined by Bill's daughter who is searching for her little brother who has come to claim the gold for himself.